mvladoi/sinch-task/README.md

 ## To DO
 1. Improve the testing with different test cases
+    (add suport for input files that contains empty lines)
-2. Improve the api response code in case of failures
+3. Improve the api response code in case of failures